-The library construction - Second-floor assignment will fund the costs associated with completing the construction of the unfinished space on the second floor of the Library.
+The library construction assignment will fund the costs associated with various construction projects at the Library.

 Unassigned fund balance has not been assigned for a specific purpose at this time, but management is in the process of evaluating several potential uses.